Keyboard shortcuts

 }

 Payload-bearing enum constructors are source values too.
-A helper may match Assigned(job: Job) in a signature pattern or whole-body match, and the payload binding is an immutable value scoped to that clause or arm.
+A function may match Assigned(job: Job) in a signature pattern or whole-body match, and the payload binding is an immutable value scoped to that clause or arm.

 State